List of historical states of Italy: After the Wars of Succession of the 18th century

-Following the European wars of succession of the 18th century and the extinction of the House of Medici, the Grand Duchy of Tuscany was ruled by the Habsburg-Lorraine.
-Some minor states in Central and Northern Italy, such as Parma and Mantua, passed to the Austrian monarchy.
-Southern Italy passed to a cadet branch of the House of Bourbon, known as House of Bourbon-Two Sicilies.
-While other states such as Genoa, Savoy, Modena and Lucca remained with their governments unchanged.
+During the War of the Spanish Succession (1701-1714), Savoy acquired Sicily, while the remaining Spanish dominions in Italy (Naples, Sardinia, and Milan) were taken over by the Austrian Habsburgs.
+In 1720, Savoy exchanged Sicily for Sardinia.
+Following the extinction of the House of Medici, the Grand Duchy of Tuscany was ruled by the Habsburg-Lorraine.
+Later on, Southern Italy passed to a cadet branch of the House of Bourbon, known as House of Bourbon-Two Sicilies.
+Other states such as Genoa, Venice, Modena, the Papal States and Lucca remained with their governments unchanged.